4 steps to successful networking

 Remember the saying “It’s not what you know, but who you know”?
 Well to be completely honest with you, it’s kinda true.
 You can be the best at something, but if you don’t know how to put yourself out there or get social with the right people, it’s quite hard to share your talent with the world.
 So how then do we make this happen?

-So now that you know how to get there, what is the secret of making actauuly getting to know them?
-The answer is simple and pretty logical really…networking.
-I remember when I first started attending networking events and thought to myself “How am I meant to act?”
+I remember back in my PR days when I first started attending networking events and thought to myself “How am I meant to act?”
 I thought that all these people did some kind of course on the skills of networking and they were all masters of it but myself.
 I soon learned this was just a silly thought.

 You can get very far in life by being friendly.
 Nobody wants to speak to somebody who has no interest in them or does not develop their own social skills.
 Being friendly should be natural and should bring out your charisma.
 We all have this, but sometimes we may get caught up in insecurities and fail to recognize that we are in fact a joy to be around.
 Even the most introverted people have something very likeable about them.
 Be confident in your speech, approach everybody and smile a lot.
 Everybody wants to speak to somebody who smiles because they seem like welcoming people.